open/close all folders

 - Creepy Child: In Naruto.
 You're lying if you say you didn't shiver at his behaviour, especially when he had a Slasher Smile.
 Fortunately, he gets better.

-- Dark Magical Girl: Gender flipped.
-He's a lonely antagonistic foil for Naruto who becomes a good guy and a friend after his defeat in part 1.
+- Dark Magical Girl: Gender Inverted.
+He's a lonely antagonistic foil for Naruto who becomes a good guy and a friend after his defeat in Part I.

 - Defeat Means Friendship: After Naruto defeats him and they become good friends.
 Gaara, at that point, wanted to be like Naruto, accepted by everyone around him.